mtiller/ModelicaBook/text/source/behavior/discrete/hysteresis.rst

 .. plot:: ../plots/CC1_Q.py
    :include-source: no

+.. todo:: the plot isn't showing this - it is just a solid blue background

 What you see is that after around 0.2 seconds, the heater is constantly turning on and off.
 This is actually a real problem in control systems.
 If you look carefully at the way the furnace works